zheer-kejlberg/Misc_simulations/README.md

 ## Summary

-Just a bunch of simulations of all sorts of stuff I've come across and wondered about (let's be honest, usually it's been because someone said something wrong on Twitter and I needed to set the record straight).
+Just a bunch of simulations of all sorts of stuff I've come across and wondered about.

 Descriptions follow.